LEXtoday City Guide Live Banner

 Nearby: Central Bank Center, Justins’ House of Bourbon, and Sorella Gelateria

-Nestled just on the outskirts of downtown is the childhood home of former first lady Mary Todd Lincoln.
-It’s open seasonally (March 15-November 20), available for individual tours, kids take-home activities, and special events.
+Nestled in the shadows of the Central Bank Center, sharp-eyed visitors will spot the childhood home of former first lady Mary Todd Lincoln.
+It’s open seasonally (March 15-November 20), and offers individual tours, special events, and take-home activities for kids.

 Keeneland